-Bonds, which represent the seller’s pledge to make scheduled interest payments and principal repayments to the buyer, can be either “secured” or “unsecured.”
-Each of these bond types presents different opportunities and challenges for the buyer.
+Bonds—which represent the issuer’s pledge to make scheduled interest payments and principal repayments to the buyer—can be either secured or unsecured, and each of these bond types present different opportunities and challenges for the buyer.

-This means that in the event that the issuer “defaults” – or fails to make interest and principal payments – the investors have a claim on the issuer’s assets that will enable them to get their money back.
-At least, that's the general intent of collateralizing a bond.
-This claim on the borrower's assets, however, may sometimes be challenged, or it may be that an asset sale will not make the bond's investors whole.
-In both cases, the likelihood is that after some delay—which may range from weeks to years—the bondholders will have only a portion of their investment returned, perhaps only after the deduction of legal fees that can be considerable.
+The purpose of collateralizing a bond is so if the issuer defaults and fails to make interest or principal payments, the investors have a claim on the issuer’s assets that will enable them to get their money back.
+This claim on the borrower's assets, however, may sometimes be challenged, or an asset sale may not result in enough to pay back investors fully.
+In both cases, the likelihood is that after some delay—which may range from weeks to years—the bondholders will have only a portion of their investment returned.

 Typically, secured bonds are issued by corporations and municipalities.
 Many corporate bonds, however, are unsecured.
-In the case of municipals, unsecured bonds are often referred to as general obligation bonds, since they are backed by the municipality’s broad taxing power.
-In contrast, “revenue” bonds, which are bonds backed by the revenue expected to be generated by a specific project, and which are therefore considered secured bonds.
+In the case of municipals, unsecured bonds are often referred to as general obligation bonds, since the municipality’s broad taxing power backs them.
+In contrast, “revenue” bonds, which are bonds backed by the revenue expected to be generated by a specific project, are considered secured bonds.

-Even owners of unsecured do have a claim on the assets of the defaulted issuer, but only after investors whose securities are higher in the “capital structure” are paid first.
-If for example, Widget Corp issued unsecured bonds and secured bonds and later went into bankruptcy, the holders of the secured bonds will be paid first.
+Owners of unsecured bonds have a claim on the assets of the defaulted issuer, but only after investors whose securities are higher in the capital structure are paid first.
+For example, if Widget Corp issued both unsecured and secured bonds, and later went into bankruptcy, the holders of the secured bonds will be paid first.
 Unsecured debt is subordinated to secured debt.